Free 60-Minute Risk List Session

 87% of Agile organizations use Scrum as their main method (Scrum.org).

 Originating inside Toyota's production system, Lean maximizes value while eliminating waste.
 It succeeds through continuous improvement and respect for people.
-When reduced to cost-cutting, leaders lose its purpose.
+When reduced to cost-cutting, leaders lose their purpose.

 Lean adopters see up to 40% efficiency gains and 30% cost savings (Vorecol).